IhitplayzYT/Main-Repo/IhitplayzYT_Arch/Finance/IBPCM.md

 - Whistle blower for fraud: Person who brings to the attention of the higher ups any wrongdoing or violation of regulations.

-**Loan Shield Policy** : type of insurance designed to repay your outstanding loan in case of unforeseen events such as death, disability, or critical illness.
+**Loan Shield Policy** : Type of insurance designed to repay your outstanding loan in case of unforeseen events such as death, disability, or critical illness.

 `Indirect loss caused due to peril is called Consequential Loss`
 #### Property Insurance: